-0.0 9.0 RECORD OF AMENDMENTS 9.1 Contain a section that describes methods for maintaining and revising the Annex and recording all changes in the Annex.
+NRT1-A CRITERIA FOR HAZMAT PLANNING Ref.
+No. 9.0 RECORD OF AMENDMENTS 9.1 Contain a section that describes methods for maintaining and revising the Annex and recording all changes in the Annex.
 10.0 EMERGENCY NOTIFICATION PROCEDURES 10.1 Include methods for providing reliable, effective, and timely notification by a facility, a transporter, or other regulated agencies to local, state, and federal emergency personnel, that a release has occurred.
-11.0 INITIAL NOTIFICATION OF RESPONSE AGENCIES 11.1 /11.2 Describe methods or means to be used by facility emergency managers within the parish to give notification of any release to local emergency managers of any potentially affected parishes and SERCs, in compliance with Section 304 of Title III.
+11.0 INITIAL NOTIFICATION OF RESPONSE AGENCIES 11.1/11.2 Describe methods or means to be used by facility emergency managers within the parish to give notification of any release to local emergency managers of any potentially affected parishes and SERCs, in compliance with Section 304 of Title III.
 Describe methods by which the local emergency managers and local response organizations will be notified of releases from transportation accidents.
-10.0 12.0 DIRECTION AND CONTROL 12.1 Include methods and procedures to be followed by facility owners and operators and local emergency personnel to respond to a release of extremely hazardous substances.
-12.8/ List the levels of response codes, conditions for each, and indicate 2.10 responsible organizations at each level.
+12.0 DIRECTION AND CONTROL 12.1 Include methods and procedures to be followed by facility owners and operators and local emergency personnel to respond to a release of extremely hazardous substances.
+12.8/12.9/ List the levels of response codes, conditions for each, and indicate 12.10 responsible organizations at each level.
 14.0 WARNING SYSTEMS AND EMERGENCY PUBLIC NOTIFICATION 14.1 Identify responsible officials in the parish and describe the methods by which they will notify the public of a release of hazardous materials.
 16.0 RESOURCE MANAGEMENT 16.1 Include a description of emergency equipment at each facility, in the community, subject to the requirements of this subtitle and identify, by title persons responsible for such equipment and facilities.
-16.9 Describe emergency response capabilities and the expertise in the private sector that might be available to assist local responders, facility managers, and transportation companies during emergencies.
-17.0 HEALTH AND MEDICAL 17.1 Include methods and procedures to be followed by medical personnel to respond to a release of hazardous substances.
-17.6 Describe the procedures for conducting health assessments upon which to - base protective action decisions.
+16.9 Describe emergency response capabilities and the expertise in the private sector that might be available to assist local responders, facility managers, 4 and transportation companies during emergencies.
+17.0 HEALTH AND MEDICAL 17.1 Include methods and procedures to be followed by medical personnel to 17.7 respond to a release of hazardous substances.
+17.6 Describe the procedures for conducting health assessments upon which to base protective action decisions.
 19.0 PERSONAL PROTECTION OF CITIZENS 19.1 Describe methods for determining the areas likely to be affected by a release.
+1 CICASC.

+NRT1-A CRITERIA FOR HAZMAT PLANNING

+Ref.
+No.

+20.0 PERSONAL PROTECTIVE MEASURES/

+EVACUATION PROCEDURES

-20.0 PERSONAL PROTECTIVE MEASURES/ EVACUATION PROCEDURES 20.1 Describe evacuation plans, including those for precautionary evacuations and alternative traffic routes.
+20.1 Describe evacuation plans, including those for precautionary evacuations and alternative traffic routes.

 20.4 Describe the role of the affected facilities in the evacuation decision making process.

 20.12 Describe procedures for providing security for the evacuation of evacuees and affected areas.

+26.0 TECHNIQUES FOR SPILL

+CONTAINMENT AND CLEANUP

+26.1 Explain the allocation of responsibilities among local authorities, affected facilities, and responsible parties for these activities.

+29.0 TRAINING

-26.0 TECHNIQUES FOR SPILL CONTAINMENT AND CLEANUP 26.1 Explain the allocation of responsibilities among local authorities, affected facilities, and responsible parties for these activities.
-29.0 TRAINING 29.1 List of training programs and current schedules for training of local emergency response and medical personnel.
+29.1 List of training programs and current schedules for training of local emergency response and medical personnel.

 29.3 Describe training requirements for all major categories of hazardous materials emergency response personnel, including the types of courses and the number of hours.

-Louisiana LEPCs
+State of Louisiana LEPCs